chriswong-6/Homepage.github.io/_pages/about.md

 ---

 Welcome!
 My name is Haocheng Wang(王浩丞).
 I got B.S. form Macau University of Science and Technology in 2022 and start my master's degree in 2022 Fall at the University of Pittsburgh.
-My interested area is in Cloud Computing(Serverless), Scalable/Resilient System, Blockchain and cybersecurity.
+My interested area is in Cloud Computing, Scalable/Resilient System, Blockchain and Security.
 I also have the background of ml/data, you can get more details from my CV.

 2024 Fall Phd application